 - A response to pressure or stress on the bone over a long period of time.

-- Osteoarthritis is a result of the normal aging process that breaks down cartilage, which is the tissue that covers the ends of bones.
+- Osteoarthritis, the result of the normal aging process that breaks down cartilage, which is the tissue that covers the ends of bones.
 This causes pain and swelling, resulting in the body creating bone spurs to try to correct the problem.

 What are the Symptoms of a Bone Spur?